11 Ways to Keep Your Garbage Down

 7. Think outside the box

-Many of us use specialty products in our lives that tend to generate a lot of waste in the form of packaging and other components, even though we don't really need to.
+Many of us use specialty products that tend to generate a lot of waste in the form of packaging and other components, even though we don't really need to.
 For example, it's not uncommon for people to maintain a huge array of cleaning products with separate types for windows, counters, tubs and tile, and so forth.
 Did you know that you can use an all-purpose cleaner, including one you make yourself, instead?
 A jug of vinegar will meet a lot of cleaning needs, with a lot less waste.

 You might be able to think of other ways you can cut down in your life, making fundamental lifestyle changes that reduce your impact on the environment.
 This won't just keep things out of your trash.
-It'll also reduce for ecological footprint and lighten the burden on the Earth.
+It'll also reduce your ecological footprint and lighten the burden on the Earth.